We are amplifying voices

 Amplifying Voices - Projects

-Umoja FM – North Kivu, DRC
+Umoja FM – North Kivu

 Torn apart by 20 years of brutal and bloody conflict, North Kivu in the eastern Democratic Republic of Congo (DRC) is one of the most ...